CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 In a Slurm batch job, each Slurm task corresponds to one HyperQueue worker.
 We can increase the number of workers by increasing the number of Slurm tasks.
-In a partial node allocation, we reserve a fraction of the CPUs and memory on a node per worker.
-In a full node allocation, we reserve all the CPUs and memory on a node per worker.
+We reserve a fraction of the CPUs and memory on a node per worker in a partial node allocation and all the CPUs and memory on a node per worker in a full node allocation.
 Example of a `batch.sh` script that starts the server and workers and then submits tasks.

 === "Puhti partial single node"